 A cake and fudge like thick chocolate brownie with fresh raspberries mixed in and on top.
 It is such a beautiful combination, it will even have your neighbors talking.
-Did I mention, they are all finished within an hour tops?

 The inspiration for this dessert came from the Great Wall of chocolate made at PF Chang's restaurant.
 A few weeks ago, me and my two youngest kiddos ordered carryout from there.

 After devouring my Kung Pao chicken, I thought it was time I baptized Norah and Jacob with this 5 story chocolate monster of a cake.
 It is served with fresh fruit and raspberry sauce.
 We ate that chocolate cake with absolutely no shame in our game and never once thought about how many calories were in it (1700) to be exact.
 However, they were amazed at how great the raspberry sauce was with the chocolate.
 So Bada Boom, my Chocolate Raspberry Brownies were born!